 Couldn't run.
 Couldn't climb.
-Couldn't lift anything heavier than Casper and that included Toby, who was a great lump of a cat and who didn't understand at all why the sudden change in John's body language.
-He was taking it personally.
+Couldn't lift anything heavier than Casper, and that included Toby.
+The great lump of a cat didn't understand at all why the sudden change in John's body language; he was taking it personally.

 Hopefully, that last rule wasn't going to last much longer.
 John wasn't entirely sure, having little personal experience as yet, but he suspected that a baby quickly became heavier than a cat.

 Stay away from crowds.
 Avoid being cold or wet.
 Have the most careful sex imaginable.

 The whole thing was frankly pissing him off.

 But just then, the hall being in deep shadow at three in the afternoon was pissing him off most of all.

 He'd kept meaning to remind Molly about it; no big deal for her, of course, requiring a chair and about two minutes of her time.
 But he'd kept forgetting to mention it, and anyway, she had other fish to fry.
 She was rushing out the door to work in a disorganised flap most mornings, and coming home tired and hollowed-out ten and sometimes even twelve hours later.